ianfletcher314/Horiseon-SSS-/README.md

 # Horiseon SSS

 ## The Repository
-This Repository is where Horiseon's website was updated to meet the accessability standards put forward by Horsion Inc.
+This Repository is where Horiseon's website was updated to meet the accessibility standards put forward by Horsion Inc.

-## Instalation
+## Installation
-In order to acess and refractor the code you must first go through the Instilation Process
+In order to acess and refractor the code you must first go through the Installation Process

 1) Open GitHub and navigate to the main repository